AustinSDK/Authincation-service/src/public/public.md

 ## Security First

-Security isn't just a feature—it's our foundation.
+Security isn't just a feature; it's our foundation.
 Here's how we protect your information:

 ### Cryptographic Hashing